-- Bachelor’s degree in social work, public policy, public health, women’s studies or related field;
+- Bachelor’s degree or comparable experience in public policy, public health, social work, women’s studies, or related field;

-- Demonstrated knowledge of domestic/sexual violence and a commitment to ending violence against women;
+- Demonstrated knowledge of domestic and sexual violence and a commitment to ending gender-based violence;

-- Understanding of policy issues related to domestic and sexual violence prevention, especially those related to economic justice or public health and experience in researching and reviewing best practices and model policies;
+- Understanding of policy issues related to domestic and sexual violence prevention, especially those related to economic justice and/or public health;

 - Excellent oral and written communication skills;